The Brem Fellowship is the only breast imaging fellowship in the country that combines cutting-edge techniques with community service.

 Because of Brem Fellows’ commitment to the highest standards of care and breast health education, women in these communities who have breast cancer are more likely to be diagnosed early—and cured.

-Dr. Saba Khan is a native Floridian, born in Boynton Beach.
-She earned her undergraduate degree In Molecular Biology & Microbiology at the University of Central Florida and her medical degree at the Bradenton Florida campus of the Lake Erie College of Osteopathic Medicine, where she was a member of the Sigma Sigma Phi honors fraternity.
-She went on to complete a diagnostic radiology residency with Rutgers University in Newark, New Jersey, where she gained invaluable experience training at one of the busiest Level-I Trauma Centers in the tri-state area.
-During her time in residency, she served as a union leader and elected delegate in the national medical resident union, the Committee of Interns and Residents, where she found a passion for advocacy and worker's rights.
+Dr. Saba Khan is a proud native of sunny Florida.
+She earned her undergraduate degree in Molecular Biology and Microbiology at the University of Central Florida in Orlando, and her medical degree at the LECOM Bradenton campus.
+She went on to complete a diagnostic radiology residency at Rutgers in Newark, New Jersey.
+During her time there, she served as a union leader in the national resident union, the Committee of Interns and Residents, where she developed a passion for advocacy and worker's rights.

-"I am honored to have been offered this prestigious position as a Brem Fellow, and am very excited to work under such a talented group of radiologists.
-What appeals to me the most about training with Dr. Brem is her emphasis on education and giving back to the community.
-I believe it is a vital part of any physician's training and practice to use one's knowledge and skills to help those in need.
-This upcoming year I hope to learn as much as possible, not just about diagnostic imaging and breast cancer, but also about delivering compassionate care to my patients and community. "
+"I am honored to be selected to work with such a talented group of radiologists.
+What appeals to me the most about this fellowship is the unique emphasis on community outreach and patient education.
+My goal this upcoming year is to learn as much as possible, not just about diagnostic imaging and breast cancer, but also about delivering compassionate care to my patients. "

 Dr. Yasmin Mekhail is a proud native of Cleveland, Ohio.
 She obtained both her undergraduate degree in biology and her medical degree at George Washington University.
 She then went to Tampa, Florida to complete her diagnostic radiology residency at the University of South Florida.
 During residency, she began her training in breast imaging at Moffitt Cancer Center.
 She is excited to return to DC to finish her training at GW.